Efficient state transition algorithm with guaranteed optimality: Introduction

-To address the aforementioned issues, this study aims to design an efficient STA that not only guarantees optimality but also incorporates an automatic termination mechanism, which is a crucial yet often overlooked aspect in most existing studies on intelligent optimization algorithms.
-The contributions and novelties of this paper are summarized as follows: \begin{enumerate} \item Novel translation transformations based on predictive modeling are proposed to generate more potential candidates and accelerate convergence; \item Parameter control strategies are incorporated into STA to promote faster convergence; \item Specific termination criteria are designed to guarantee an optimal solution. \end{enumerate}
+To address the aforementioned issues, this study aims to develop a set of efficient STA variants that not only achieves faster convergence on flat landscapes but also guarantees optimality through an integrated automatic termination mechanism, which is a crucial yet often overlooked aspect in most existing studies on intelligent optimization algorithms.
+The main contributions and innovations presented in this paper are summarized as below. \begin{enumerate} \item Novel translation transformations based on predictive modeling are developed to generate a larger pool of potential candidates and accelerate the convergence process. \item Parameter control strategies are incorporated into STA to promote faster convergence. \item Specific termination criteria are designed to provide theoretical guarantees of optimality. \end{enumerate}

-The remainder of this paper is organized as follows.
-Section II introduces the main principles of STA and commonly used termination conditions in intelligent optimization.
-Section III provides details of the proposed efficient STA, including the new state transformation, parameter control strategy, and designed termination conditions.
-In Section IV, experimental results and analyses are presented to demonstrate the effectiveness of the proposed STA.
+The rest of this paper is organized as follows.
+Section II reviews related work, including fundamental principles of STA and commonly used termination conditions in intelligent optimization.
+Section III provides details of the proposed STA, including the novel state transformations, parameter control strategies, and dedicated termination criteria.
+In Section IV, comprehensive experimental results and analyses are given to demonstrate the effectiveness and superiority of the proposed STA.
 Finally, Section V concludes the paper.